Welcome to

-We are a family owned and operated oyster farm striving through dedication and innovation to grow the best oysters on the Atlantic Coast.
-Our Laughing Kings can be found at the highest quality Restaurants and Raw Bars in the Hampton Roads region, and now you can enjoy the best the east coast has to offer in your own backyard.
+We are a family owned and operated Vineyard/Oyster Farm striving through dedication and innovation to produce the best oysters and wine on the Atlantic Coast.
+Our Laughing Kings can be found at the highest quality Restaurants and Raw Bars in the Hampton Roads region, and our Vessel Wines are available exclusively through our summer farm tastings.

 Chesapeake Quality